oguzdemir/Server-Client-Search/README.md

 For running these programs, command line arguments are used.

-For server:  server "serverQueueName"
+For server:  /server "serverQueueName"

-For client:  client "serverQueueName" "keyword" N "file1" …"fileN"
+For client:  /client "serverQueueName" "keyword" N "file1" …"fileN"